 1. An asbestos inspection was performed and no ACM was found.
 The asbestos inspection report is included as an appendix to the project specifications.

 2. An asbestos inspection was performed and ACM was found generally in the areas indicated.
 However, the work in this project is not intended to disturb the existing ACM.
 The asbestos inspection report is included as an appendix to the project specifications.
 3. An asbestos inspection was performed and ACM was found generally in the area indicated.
 The asbestos inspection report is included as an appendix to the project specifications.
+The Owner shall have the asbestos-containing materials abated by a licensed asbestos contractor under a separate contract using approved procedures prior to issuing a Notice to Proceed to the General Contractor.
+Any ACM that is to remain and the new non asbestos-containing material shall be labeled accordingly.
+The asbestos abatement contractor shall mark up the record drawings resulting from its work to include areas where asbestos was abated, areas where asbestos was encapsulated, and areas where ACM exist but were left in place.
+The General Contractor shall review and certify the locations where ACM was abated, areas where ACM was encapsulated and areas where ACM was left in place as marked on the record drawings and will provide the drawings to the Architect.
+4. An asbestos inspection was performed and ACM was found generally in the area indicated.
+The asbestos inspection report is included as an appendix to the project specifications.
 Asbestos-containing building materials shall not be disturbed in this work except where specifically indicated and required.
 Where such actions are required, the contractor shall have the ACM removed by a licensed asbestos contractor using approved procedures as specified.
 The ACM that is to remain and the new non asbestos-containing material shall be labeled accordingly.
 The asbestos abatement contractor shall mark up the record drawings resulting from its work to include areas where asbestos was abated, areas where asbestos was encapsulated, and areas where ACM exist but were left in place.
 The General Contractor shall review and certify the locations where ACM was abated, areas where ACM was encapsulated and areas where ACM was left in place as marked on the record drawings and will provide the drawings to the Architect.
-4. An asbestos inspection was not performed because all portions of the existing building that may be affected by the work were originally constructed after January 1, 1985.
+5. An asbestos inspection was not performed because all portions of the existing building that may be affected by the work were originally constructed after January 1, 1985.